 History of the Inn-Keeper

-LOCAL LIFE IN HARPERS FERRY: Karan moved to Harpers Ferry on 21 February 2007 to establish the Town's Inn in a historical house (circa 1840) that her son and his wife bought.
-She savors life in Harpers Ferry and enjoys participating as a member of many organizations, including the Fellowship Bible Church, Harpers Ferry Planning Commission, Harpers Ferry Historic Town Foundation, Harpers Ferry Historical Society, Harpers Ferry Merchants Association, Harpers Ferry Woman's Club, Jefferson County Chamber of Commerce, Jefferson County Historical Society, Appalachian Trail Conversancy, Washington Area Bicyclists Association, American Hiking Society, and more.
-You are welcome to accompany her to local events --- from church services to Foundation meetings --- if you want a "taste" of local life in historical Harpers Ferry.
-You are also invited to join Karan on her weekly walks to Maryland Heights (2-3 hour hike) and along the C&O Canal trail.
+She moved to Harpers Ferry on 21 February 2007 to establish the Town’s Inn in a historical house (circa 1840) that her son and his wife bought.
+She savors life in Harpers Ferry and has enjoyed participating as a member of many organizations, including the Fellowship Bible Church, Harpers Ferry Planning Commission, Harpers Ferry Historic Town Foundation, Harpers Ferry Merchant Association, Harpers Ferry Woman’s Club, Jefferson County Development Authority, Jefferson County Convention and Visitor Bureau, the Appalachian Trail Conservancy, and more.
+She recently established the (Almost Heaven) Health and Heritage Academy in the Inn.
+The Academy offers programs of educational and recreational activities from November through April, including a special languages and culture program for Internationals who desire to increase their proficiency in the English language.